 Simply having Lived Experience of mental health issues and recovery does not make someone an effective LEW.
 Effective LEWs are highly skilled and trained; they know how to apply the things they have learned through their Lived Experience, to their work practice.

 Most roles require employees to have or be working towards a nationally recognised qualification.
-There are people in lived experience roles with a range of qualifications, from Certificate IV in Mental Health to a Degree in Social Work or Psychology and higher.
+There are people in Lived Experience roles with a range of qualifications, from Certificate IV in Mental Health to a Degree in Social Work or Psychology and higher.

-LEWP actively advocated for the lived experience-focussed Certificate IV in Mental Health Peer Work to be added to the subsidised training list, making it more accessible for people in lived experience roles.
-Click here to be taken to the course website:
+The LEWP actively advocated for the Lived Experience-focussed Certificate IV in Mental Health Peer Work to be added to the subsidised training list, making it more accessible for people in Lived Experience roles.